apache/nuttx/Documentation/components/drivers/character/pwm.rst

    file includes both the application level interface to the PWM driver as well as the interface between the "upper half" and "lower half" drivers.
 The PWM module uses a standard character driver framework.
-However, since the PWM driver is a devices control interface and not a data transfer interface, the majority of the functionality available to the application is implemented in driver ioctl calls.
+However, since the PWM driver is a device control interface and not a data transfer interface, the majority of the functionality available to the application is implemented in driver ioctl calls.
 -  **"Upper Half" Driver**.
-The generic, "upper half" PWM driver resides at ``drivers/pwm.c``.
+The generic, "upper half" PWM driver resides at ``drivers/timers/pwm.c``.
 -  **"Lower Half" Drivers**.
 Platform-specific PWM drivers reside in ``arch/``\ *<architecture>*\ ``/src/``\ *<hardware>* directory for the specific processor *<architecture>* and for